Personal Injury Lawyer

 If you are being hounded by debt collectors, it is important to understand what these third-party companies legally can and cannot do.

 You have legal rights and there are limits to the lengths debt collectors can go to in attempts to collect the money their client is owed, but there are regulations that define what tactics these companies can and cannot use.
 The Fair Debt Collections Practices Act details the dos and don’ts of debt collectors.
 If they violate these practices, you may be able to bring legal action against them.
-Contact a debt collection lawyer, like a debt collection lawyer in Tampa, FL, if you feel you are being excessively harassed and want to clarify what exactly are your legal rights in this situation.
+Contact a debt collection lawyer, if you feel you are being excessively harassed and want to clarify what exactly are your legal rights in this situation.

 Debt Collectors CAN: